-- Through December 2021, this digital campaign offered a take on awkward conversations that young Canadians may have experienced with relatives during the holiday season, this campaign showed how to make holiday moments better by redirecting discussions to interesting facts about Canadian dairy.
+- Through December 2021, the Happy Holi-Dairy digital campaign offered a take on awkward conversations that young Canadians may have experienced with relatives during the holiday season, this campaign showed how to make holiday moments better by redirecting discussions to interesting facts with the help of young, relatable dairy farmers about Canadian dairy.
 This helped to debunk myths young consumers have about dairy. - Reaching over 7.3 million Canadians with 72 million impressions, more than 71,000 TikTok users engaged with the campaign in a single day.